Eclipse-SDV-Hackathon-Chapter-Two/GearShiftGamers/README.md

 # Project overview

+Welcome to GearShiftGamer Hackathon project.
-Welcome to Gamer.
-This canvas includes everything you need to know about this project along with links to important resources and people.
+This overview includes everything you need to know about this project along with links to important resources and people.

 ## Project description